Agulhas Biodiversity Initiative

 Managing the Overberg landscape collaboratively

-by IN THE OVERBERG | Nov 13, 2020 | Responsible tourism
+by Lesley Richardson | Nov 13, 2020 | Responsible tourism

 Why should the Overberg landscape be managed collaboratively?
 A recent study has assessed the role the Agulhas Biodiversity Initiative is playing across the Overberg as a landscape initiative.